-All selected emergency circuits are removed from main distribution panels and reinstalled in the emergency distribution panel.
+All selected emergency circuits are removed from main distribution panels and installed in the emergency distribution panel.
+The A.T.S. is then installed between the main panel and the emergency distribution panel.
 Suggested circuits: freezer, refrigerator, furnace, emergency lights, sump pump, emergency outlet circuits, etc. Total running load must not exceed generator rating.